 PUBLIC HEARING

-Prior to adopting the draft 2020 Plan and the draft WSCP, Liberty Utilities held a public hearing on <insert date, 2021> which included input from the community regarding Liberty Utilities’ draft 2020 Plan and the draft WSCP.
-As part of the public hearing, Liberty Utilities adopted a method to determine its water use targets through selection of Target Method 3 (see Section 5.2.1).
+Prior to adopting the draft 2020 Plan and the draft WSCP, Liberty Utilities held a public hearing on June 24, 2021 which included input from the community regarding Liberty Utilities’ draft 2020 Plan and the draft WSCP.
+As part of the public hearing, Liberty Utilities adopted a method to determine its water use targets through selection of Target Method 3 (see Section 5.2.1 and Appendix G).
 In addition, Liberty Utilities considered the economic impacts of meeting these water use targets; including measures described in Section 8.8.

 ADOPTION